Due to the covid-19 outbreak, the counselling service will be operating in an online/telephone remote capacity until further notice.

 We cannot email personal accounts that are not ITT accounts.

-Your initial appointment will be available through phone call or email at the scheduled times.
+Your initial appointment will be available remotely via Microsoft Teams at the scheduled times.

 For those students who have already commenced regular sessions with a counsellor you should have already heard from them about arrangements for phone or email contact.
 Please note: That the national accrediting bodies for counsellors /psychotherapists have issued a directive instructing trainee psychotherapists not to engage in phone or online counselling.
 This does not refer intern or accredited therapists who are qualified.It may only be possible to provide email support from trainee team members.
 ITT counselling apologises whole heartedly for this.
 Any student affected by this situation can be re-assigned to another therapist upon request.
 You will need to contact Clotilde O’Keeffe Lyons at the email address provided firstname.lastname@example.org

 Please note: The physical service is closed in line with the decision of ITT to close.